 So, if there is nothing illegal about offshore banking, why all the hype about how to tackle the offshore problem?

 The problem is two-fold.
 Firstly, it’s all about income.
-Governments need tax income to run their respective economies and so they are keen to stop tax evasion and persuade tax payers to pay ‘their fair share’.
+Governments need tax income to run their respective economies, and so they are keen to stop tax evasion and persuade taxpayers to pay ‘their fair share’.
 Tax avoidance is not illegal, but there will always be loopholes, so governments are working hard to make it ethically unacceptable, which is easier than creating complex legislation across borders.

 Secondly, offshore services often provide degrees of anonymity which makes them very attractive for money launderers and tax evaders.
-Obviously this is pure criminal behaviour that has to be addressed, but it is important not to confuse this with the government’s desire to stop honest people managing their tax obligations.
+Obviously, this is pure criminal behaviour that has to be addressed, but it is important not to confuse this with the government’s desire to stop honest people from managing their tax obligations.

-What it does mean is that an offshore account offers benefits for criminals, such as tax evaders and money launderers, so anyone wishing to open an account like this should be treated as a higher risk client, and appropriate enhanced due diligence in relation to ultimate beneficial ownership and reasons for opening an offshore account should be thoroughly looked at.
+What it does mean is that an offshore account offers benefits for criminals, such as tax evaders and money launderers, so anyone wishing to open an account like this should be treated as a higher-risk client, and appropriate enhanced due diligence in relation to ultimate beneficial ownership and reasons for opening an offshore account should be thoroughly looked at.

-It is therefore crucial that offshore services providers have adequate controls in place, and that their employees are trained to a high degree in respect of recognising potential suspicious activity.
+It is, therefore, crucial that offshore services providers have adequate controls in place and that their employees are trained to a high degree in respect of recognising potential suspicious activity.

-Want to know more about Financial Crime?
+Want to learn more about Financial Crime?